 There are currently two commercial Iridium gateways located in Arizona, United States and Fucino, Italy.
 The U.S. government owns and operates an Iridium gateway located in Hawaii, United States.
 Each gateway generates and controls all user information pertaining to its registered users, such as user identity, geolocation, and billing items.
-The gateway also provides connectivity from the Iridium system to the terrestrial-based networks such as the PSTN.
+The gateway also provides connectivity from the Iridium system to the terrestrial-based networks such as the public switched telephone network (PSTN) or the internet.

-APPENDIX G: IRIDIUM NETWORK DATA CAPABILITIES
+G.1 IRIDIUM NETWORK DATA CAPABILITIES

-For data communications, the Iridium network supports five different modes of operation, as shown in Figure 9: dial-up data service, direct internet connection, short burst data (SBD), short-messaging service (SMS), and RUDICS.
+For data communications, the Iridium network supports five different modes of operation, as shown in Figure 17: dial-up data service, direct internet connection, SBD, SMS, and RUDICS.

-Figure 9: Iridium Network Data Capabilities
+Figure 17: Iridium Network Data Capabilities

-G.1 DIAL-UP DATA SERVICE
+G.2 DIAL-UP DATA SERVICE

-Dial-up data service provides connectivity through the Iridium satellite network to another Iridium modem, to the PSTN, to the Defense Switch Network (DSN), to a remote local area network (LAN) (e.g., a corporate network), or to an internet service provider (ISP) at a nominal data rate of 2.4 kilobits per second (kbps).
+Dial-up data service provides connectivity through the Iridium satellite network to another Iridium modem, to the public switched telephone network (PSTN), to the Defense Switch Network (DSN), to a remote Local Area Network (LAN) (e.g., a corporate network), or to an Internet Service Provider (ISP) at a nominal data rate of 2.4 kilobits per second (kbps).
 The connection time involving user authentication and handshaking (or modem training) can range from 15 to 30 seconds.
 For an Iridium-to-Iridium call, dial-up data service offers an additional option known as Data After Voice (DAV).
 Similar to a voice call, a DAV call is routed directly from one Iridium modem to another Iridium modem without going through the gateway.

-Many desktop and laptop computers are equipped with either an internal or external modem to perform dial-up data applications across the PSTN.
+Many desktop and laptop computers are equipped with either an internal or external modem to perform dial-up data applications across the landline telephone network (PSTN).
 On these computers, terminal emulator software or a dial-up networking connection can be configured to a specific modem with a phone number to dial, user identification, and password.
-The modem can then be used to call another computer, a remote LAN, or an Internet service provider, as shown in Figure 10.
+The modem can then be used to call another computer, a remote LAN, or an Internet service provider, as shown in Figure 18.
 The handshaking and protocols are established between the modems independent of the landline.

-Figure 10: PSTN Dial-up Connectivity
+Figure 18: PSTN Dial-up Connectivity

-The Iridium dial-up data service, as shown in Figure 11, functions in much the same way as the PSTN dial-up connectivity.
+The Iridium dial-up data service, as shown in Figure 19, functions in much the same way as the PSTN dial-up connectivity.
 From the perspective of a computer, the Iridium modem is just another external modem.
 The only difference is that the dialed telephone number must conform to the international dialing pattern used by Iridium.
 When a data call is placed, the Iridium modem actually dials and initiates a connection with the Iridium gateway through the Iridium satellite constellation.
 Because the Iridium modem is requesting to establish a data connection, the switch at the gateway routes the call through another modem.
 The modem at the Iridium gateway then dials into and connects to another modem at the other end.
-Figure 11 illustrates how an Iridium dial-up data service call is routed.
+Figure 19 illustrates how an Iridium dial-up data service call is routed.
 The handshaking and protocols established between the modems are independent of the Iridium network.

-For those Iridium subscriber unit (ISU)-to-ISU dial-up calls where data transmission delay is critical, such as the application of Transmission Control Protocol/ Internet Protocol (TCP/IP), DAV should be considered in the design.
+For those ISU-to-ISU dial-up calls where data transmission delay is critical, such as the application of Transmission Control Protocol/ Internet Protocol (TCP/IP) protocol, DAV should be considered in the design.
 This option eliminates the Iridium gateway once authentication and registration is completed, allowing ISU-to-ISU communication without the gateway in the loop.

-Figure 11: Iridium Dial-up Data Service
+Figure 19: Iridium Dial-up Data Service

-G.2 DIRECT INTERNET CONNECTION
+G.3 DIRECT INTERNET CONNECTION